ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ### 4.4.
 CallerInfo annotation

 The CallerInfo annotation associated with the `Caller` is to denote the response type.
-It will ensure that the resource function responds with the right type and provides static type information about the response type that can be used to generate OpenAPI.
+It will ensure that the resource method responds with the right type and provides static type information about the response type that can be used to generate OpenAPI.

 ```ballerina